Procurement Process Optimization with Python

 The replenishment quantity will be calculated using the formula below.

-Note: We accept to have a replenishment case quantity that is not an integer.
+Note: We accept a replenishment case quantity that is not an integer.

-The purchasing cost itself is not included in the objective function as it is out of the scope of our optimization targets.
+The purchase cost is not included in the objective function, as it falls outside the scope of our optimisation targets.

 Code

-What are the limits in resources that will determine your feasible region?
+What are the limits on resources that will determine your feasible region?

 What are the results of your simulation?